Sorrow, selfies compete at New York's 9/11 memorial 15 years on

 A marker for where more than 2,600 people were killed, it attracts tourists from around the world.
 Some are drawn there to pause and reflect, others to satisfy a morbid fascination with the site of the worst attack on U.S. soil since Pearl Harbor was bombed in 1941.

-Clutching cell phones, cameras and selfie sticks, visitors generally take their time around the National September ll Memorial Museum.
+Clutching cell phones, cameras and selfie sticks, visitors generally take their time around the National September 11 Memorial Museum.
 They are expected to turn out in droves on Sunday for the 9/11 anniversary.

-More than 23 million people have seen the memorial and 4 million have been to the museum since they were opened five years ago, leaving some local people thinking the significance of the site as a place for mourning is fading.
+More than 28 million people have seen the memorial and 7 million have been to the museum since they were opened five years ago, leaving some local people thinking the significance of the site is fading as it becomes just one more tourist site.

 Rosanne Hughes' husband died on Sept.
 11, 2001, while he was on a work visit at the Windows on the World restaurant high in the World Trade Center's North Tower.

-Now a board member of the New Jersey 9/11 Memorial Foundation, she said it was hard for victims' relatives to sometimes see insensitive or even rude behavior at the plaza in Lower Manhattan.
+Now a board member of the New Jersey 9/11 Memorial Foundation, Hughes said it was hard for victims' relatives to sometimes see insensitive or even rude behavior at the plaza in Lower Manhattan.

 "It's very disrespectful for people to go there and take selfies and smile for the cameras and in the background is where the towers collapsed," Hughes said.